AmirSolt/Unity-Polytube/README.md

   <img width="800" src="/logo_name.png" alt="Session Replay">
 </h1>
 <p align="center">
-  This tool <b>records gameplay sessions</b> for playtesting and debugging.
+  Replay is an analytics tool that <b>records gameplay sessions</b> for playtesting and debugging.
 It uses <b>GPU duplication</b> for high performance and minimal impact on system resources, and can automatically upload recordings to the <b>cloud</b> when valid credentials are provided.
+This Unity packge provides an easy to use wrapper around Replay.
 </p>

 <h4 align="center">